To stealth or not to stealth: Thermodynamics of stealth black holes: Thermodynamic Analysis

 So, our action reads $\mathcal{I}_E = 8\pi \beta M / \kappa - 2\pi A(r_h) / \kappa$.
 By comparing this with the free energy of the grand canonical ensemble $\mathcal{F} = \mathcal{M} - T \mathcal{S}$, we may identify $\mathcal{M} = 8\pi M / \kappa$ and $\mathcal{S} = 2\pi A(r_h) / \kappa$ as the mass and entropy of the black hole.
 The first law of thermodynamics holds by construction, and the free energy of the stealth black hole is identical to that of the Schwarzschild black hole.
 As a result, these spacetimes cannot be distinguished thermodynamically, thus we have coined them {\it{bona fide stealths}}.
 On-shell, even at the level of the theory, the stealth scalar field does not affect physics, even though it requires dynamics from its non-minimal coupling to gravity.

 The temperature of the black hole can be solely determined by the spacetime metric; however, the entropy is a byproduct of the theory under consideration, as well as the conserved mass of the black hole.
 These quantities depend on the effective Newton's constant.
 The shift symmetry of the theory renders the entropy independent of the value of the scalar field at the horizon of the black hole, since this value is arbitrary (we can set $\phi(r_h) \to \phi(r_h) + c$, where $c$ is a constant, without any physical consequence).
 However, this would change the value of the entropy by a constant, and since entropy is a physical quantity measuring the disorder of the system (theory and solution), we would have different values for the entropy for the same system, which is non-physical.
-Nevertheless, the entropy does not acquire even a correction term depending on the horizon of the black hole.
+Nevertheless, the entropy does not acquire even a correction term depending on the horizon of the black hole, while terms ``allowed" by the shift symmetry, such as the kinetic term $X=-\partial_{\mu}\phi\partial^\mu\phi/2$ do not affect the entropy either.

 As we have already discussed, the free energy is the same as in the Schwarzschild case, which means that both the stealth Schwarzschild black hole arising from Horndeski theory and the Schwarzschild black hole for $\phi = 0$ will have the same on-shell actions and are therefore equally probable configurations at the thermodynamic level.
 This effectively means that the scalar field does not contribute on-shell at all.
 We have verified this by calculating the action for $G_2 = 2\eta \sqrt{X}$ and $G_4 = \lambda \sqrt{X}$, and we found it to be vanishing for the form of the solution given in equations (\ref{sol1} - \ref{sol1a}).
 As a result, the kinetic energy of the scalar field acquires particular dynamics such that the solution will be the Schwarzschild-(A)dS black hole at the level of the action.
 This behavior, where the on-shell action of the additional fields vanishes for stealth black holes, with the field acquiring dynamics in a way that does not contribute on-shell, is also noted in the context of wormholes \cite{Bakopoulos:2023tso}.